 This guideline defines key engagement terminology used in consents and approvals.
 It provides guidance on the department's expectations when proponents and required to inform or notify, to consult or seek feedback or to seek the approval of stakeholders.

 Seeking Approval of Independent Experts

-This document outlines the matters that the Department will consider when approving the appointment of independent experts.
+This document outlines matters the department will consider when approving the appointment of independent experts.

 Requiring Additional Information

-If these requests relate to matters that are material to decision-making, the Department will stop the clock.
-Any time spent waiting for the proponent to respond will be excluded from the Department’s timeframes.
+If these requests relate to matters that are material to decision-making, the department will stop the clock.
+Any time spent waiting for the proponent to respond will be excluded from our timeframes.